scottish-government-design-system/designsystem.gov.scot/components/radios/example.main.md

 <textarea class="ds_input" id="textarea1"></textarea>
 </div>

 <p><strong>Note:</strong> Textareas can use all of the width variants available to text inputs.
-They're not included here to avoid repetition.</p>
+They're omitted here to avoid repetition.</p>

 <p><strong>Note:</strong> Use the "rows" attribute to size textarea elements appropriately.</p>